 According to The Migraine Research Foundation:

 Migraine is an extraordinarily prevalent neurological disease, affecting 39 million men, women and children in the U.S. and 1 billion worldwide.

-A lot of people use the term migraine to mean any kind of severe headache.
+A lot of people use the term migraine to refer to any kind of severe headache.
 A migraine is a the result of specific neurological changes within the brain.
 These changes lead to the pain felt with migraine headaches.

-Miraines are exacerbated (made worse) by sound, light, sometimes smell.
+Migraines are exacerbated by certain sensory stimuli.
 Nausea and vomiting are not uncommon.
-A spinning head feeling is also commonly present.
-Extreme pressure around the sinus are is also reported, as well as throbbing temples.
+A spinning head sensation is also commonly present.
+Extreme pressure around the sinus is also reported, as well as throbbing temples.

-Sometimes migraines involve only one side of the head.
-Migraines can be described as throbbing and pounding headaches which are made worse by sensitivity to light and sound.2
+Sometimes migraines involve only one side of the head, but this is not always the case.
+Migraines can be described as throbbing and pounding headaches, which are made worse by sensitivity to light and sound.2

 Migraines are an Extremely Common Neurological Disease

-The 3rd most prevalent illness in the world are migraines (and cluster headaches).
+The 3rd most prevalent illness in the world is migraines (and cluster headaches).

 25% of the households in the United States have at least one victim of migraines.